 - Documentation by a physician of having had Rubeola, Mumps and Rubella diseases. - Documentation of a positive lab test showing immunity to RUBEOLA IgG (Measles=Hard measles/10 day measles).

-When submitting your documentation, please include the cover page that can be found at https://students.asu.edu/forms/ measles-immunization-form
+When submitting your documentation, please include the cover page that can be found at https://eoss.asu.edu/health/immunization

 Mail, Fax or Email to: